 In developing any marketing plan, you need core elements.
 So what are these four elements?

-People are inundated with information thanks to the internet and global markets have also opened the doors to varying degrees of product and service value.
-Your target market needs to trust that you are a brand that delivers – and this trust has to be earned which takes time.
+People are inundated with information.
+Thanks to the internet and global markets have also opened the doors to varying degrees of product and service value.
+Your target market needs to trust that you are a brand that delivers.
+And earning this trust takes time.

 The customer that buys from you does so because you have a solution to their problem.
 This is true no matter where in the world you go.
-Your marketing must be solution-oriented and that means getting to know your customers very well – you need to speak their language.
+Your marketing must be solution-oriented.
+That means getting to know your customers very well – you need to speak their language.

-For example, if you were to say to a client they need a funnel, and they don’t have a marketing background, they won’t understand that you are referring to a sales funnel.
+For example, if you were to say to a client they need a funnel.
+They don’t have a marketing background, they won’t understand that you are referring to a sales funnel.
 So keep your audience first and foremost in your mind.

-A framework or plan is a way of ensuring that your messaging is consistently delivered and ensures that you are considering all the elements you need to develop an effective marketing strategy.
+A framework or plan ensures that you consistently deliver your messaging.
+Ensures that you are considering all the elements you need to develop an effective marketing strategy.
 This is a vital part of running a business and keeps you focused on your goal.

 In anything you do in business, you should always consider how much room for growth you have.
-If you don’t make room to scale and grow your business, then how will it be managed when it becomes necessary?
-Prepare to start with 2-3 arms or channels of marketing, but consider how you will incorporate extending this out to 8-10 or more when your business and profit starts to grow.
+If you don’t make room to scale and grow your business.
+Then, who will take charge when it becomes necessary?
+Prepare to start with 2-3 arms or channels of marketing.
+But consider how you will incorporate extending this out to 8-10 or more when your business and profit starts to grow.